CMPSC-310-AI-Spring2023/challenge07-team_anthony/outline.md

 Student 3: I will use AI to help me teach new concepts as long as I use it ethnically

-Scenario 4: Ideas for integrating AI into teaching.
+**Scenario 4: Ideas for integrating AI into teaching.

-Narrator:
+Narrator: AI can be used in the classroom by a professor!

-Student 4:
+Student 4: How can they possibly do that?

+Narrator: It can be an accesible as teachers can implement an interactice TA (teaching assistant) in class.
+It can also be used to support the professor in making a cirriculum in the classroom.
+Lastly, it can be used to grade exams or essays and relieve workload on teachers.

+Student 4: That sounds amazing and makes a more adaptable environment to allow professors to incorporate AI in the classroom!
+I will now let my teacher know about this!